osteele/p5-server/README.md

 * `p5 build -o out` places the index in the `./out` directory.
 (The default is `./build`.)

+### `p5 convert FILENAME --to FORMAT`

+> Converts between HTML and JavaScript-only sketches.

+* `p5 convert FILENAME --to html` creates an HTML file that uses the `<script>` tag to include the JavaScript sketch.
+* `p5 convert FILENAME --to javascript` removes an HTML file, leaving only the JavaScript file.

+Converting a JavaScript-only sketch is simple.
+An HTML file with the same base name is created, that includes the script, the p5.js source (from a CDN), and any inferred libraries.
+This will fail if the directory already contains a HTML file with this name.

+Converting an HTML sketch to a JavaScript-only sketch involves deleting the HTML file that includes the script.
+This potentially looses some information.
+Before the file is deleted, the following checks are made:

+* The HTML file includes only a single script file.
+* The libraries that the HTML file includes (via `<script>` tags) are the same as the libraries that will be inferred from the script file, based on the classes and functions that the script file uses and does not define.

 ### `p5 create [NAME]`

+> Create a JavaScript-only sketch; or an HTML file and a JavaScript file.

 * `p5 create` – creates `sketch.js`
 * `p5 create my-sketch.js` – creates just the JavaScript file